tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

   `hls::stream<type, depth>` and `hls::stream_of_blocks<block_type,
   depth>`, may be used as streaming buffers for data-driven tasks.

+* The use of FIFOs and explicit connections of the data flow graph in the data-driven model allows Vitis HLS to infer opportunities for pipelining and parallelization when converting the C++ specification to RTL.

 * For an illustrative example of how to construct a data flow graph operating under the data-driven model, consider the C++ code snippet (taken from [this